The Electric Grid and ERCOT

 Some more facts about ERCOT:

-- ERCOT’s highest peak demand ever was just shy of 70,000 MW – in more familiar units, that’s over 90 million horsepower.
+- ERCOT’s highest peak demand ever was just shy of 70,000 MW.
+In more familiar units, that is over 90 million horsepower.

 - ERCOT manages over 46,000 miles of transmission lines.